INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

 In unsupervised learning, we are given the data matrix *X*, but we have no available target.

-The goal is then to extract some form of structure from *X* that generalize to new data.
+The goal is then to extract some form of structure from *X* that generalizes to new data.

-If we take the example of Irises, in unsupervised learning, the input data would not include the type of Iris because the data is not annotated.
+If we take the example of irises, in unsupervised learning, the input data would not include the type of iris because the data is not annotated.
 The goal could therefore be to find similarities and structures within the data, or to group together observations that share common characteristics.

 Unsupervised learning covers a very wide variety of different problems.
-We will not cover them for now.
+Though we will not cover them for now.

 ---